mateouma/CTM-Wilke-Lab/README.md

 # CTM-Wilke-Lab
 Code for Continuous T-Maze (CTM)

-This repository contains the Wilke Lab code for the Automated Continues T-Maze.
+This repository contains the Wilke Lab code for the Automated Continuous T-Maze.

 This project is still in development and this repository will be updated as the maze is built and as bug fixes are deployed.